Upon my return to Vietnam earlier this week I faced a moral dilemma.

 It happened at Thu Thiem, a pocket of dense jungle amidst the concrete of Ho Chi Minh City.
-It’s a favourite place of mine and countless others but like many green spaces in the city it has recently been turned into an enormous construction zone ; albeit it more or less free to access for the general public (at this stage).
+It’s a favourite place of mine and many others but like many green spaces in the city it has recently been turned into an enormous construction zone albeit more or less free to access for the general public (at this stage).

 Riding my tiny bike along the accidental motocross track forged by hundreds of rumbling trucks I finally came to spot isolated from people, motorbikes and unwanted background noise.
 I sat on a stack of concrete slabs as I sat gazing across the Saigon River at the jumbled skyline of District 1.
 After resting for about half an hour I decided it was time to leave before the sun did when I suddenly heard a muffled cry.

 The sobbing grew weaker as I looked high and low for the lone kitten.
 Perhaps there was more than one?
 This cat saw or felt me here and it wanted me to notice it.
 The cries stopped and I looked everywhere in earshot of my seat, not forgetting the tight gaps between the concrete I was sitting on.
 Although I was frantically looking it had become dark already and I was without a torch.
 I had found no kittens, the cries had stopped and so I had little choice but to ride away from that baby knowing that it would probably die very shortly.